EVORA-project/evora-ontology/models/docs/Document.md

     multivalued: false
   license:
     name: license
-    description: The legal terms and conditions under which the file can be used, shared, or distributed, indicating any restrictions or permissions.
+    description: Information about terms and conditions under which the subject can be used, shared, or distributed, indicating any restrictions or permissions
     title: license
     from_schema: https://raw.githubusercontent.com/EVORA-project/evora-ontology/refs/heads/main/models/owl/evora_ontology.owl.ttl#
+    exact_mappings:
+    - dct:license
     rank: 1000
     alias: license
     owner: Document